 2. Installing the ScreenCloud player on your Video Wall

-2.4 After your single desktop screen has been spread across your group of video wall monitors, all you need to do is download and install the latest version of the ScreenCloud player from our ScreenCloud Software page.
+2.2.1.
+Now that your single desktop screen has been spread across your group of video wall monitors, go to our ScreenCloud Software page and download the latest version of the Windows app.

 3. Setting up the screen in your Studio account

-3.2 You could go ahead and set a single app or piece of media on your video wall screen, but in case you are planning to add more than just a single piece of content, and wish to take advantage of Zone Layouts, we recommend that you set up a Channel with the same dimensions as the screen as well.
+2.3.2 You could go ahead and set a single app or piece of media on your video wall screen, but in case you are planning to add more than just a single piece of content, and wish to take advantage of Zone Layouts, we recommend that you set up a "Channel" with the same dimensions as the screen as well.